en_USEnglish

 The Inevitable Transition to GA4

 The end of GA3 has been announced and with it the need to switch to Google Analytics 4.
-This transition brings with it many changes and improvements that are of vital importance to your digital strategy.
+This transition brings with it many changes and enhancements that are of vital importance to your digital strategy.
 In this context, it's essential to understand not only why change is necessary, but also how to make this transition effectively.

 What is Google Analytics 4?